simonszalai/qosf-assessment/README.md

-# QOSF Mentorship Assesment Task
+# QOSF Mentorship Assessment Submission - Task 2

 This is my submission for the Quantum Open Source Foundation's Mentorship Program Cohort 4.
 The task was to train a variational quantum circuit that produces certain quantum states given some input states.
 I choose PennyLane to